 Pharmacists are frequently confronted with calculations in their daily practice; the Oriel numeracy test contains ten questions designed to assess a candidate’s current ability.
-It also acts as a marker when ranking applicants applying for preregistration placements.
+It also acts as a marker when ranking applicants applying for foundation training year placements.

 Although individual testing stations in the centres will have been allocated to national recruitment candidates, there may be people sitting other tests (such as driving theory tests) at adjacent stations in the venue.

 It is also important to note that you will not be allowed to sit the assessment unless you have the appropriate identification (see below).